Mean velocity profiles and total shear stress profiles in adverse-pressure-gradient turbulent boundary layers considering history effect: Result

-In this section, we will see that the current estimation-correction model largely captures the shape of the profile and provides good predictive capability.
-To begin with, $\tau^*$ from equation \eqref{eq:tau1_y} can be separated into four parts, as shown in \eqref{eq:Understanding}, namely $\tau_{0}^*, \ \tau_{\beta}^*, \tau_{e}^*,\ \tau_{\gamma}^*$:
+In this section, it will be shown that the current estimation-correction model largely captures the shape of the profile and provides good predictive capability.
+To begin with, $\tau^*$ from equation \eqref{eq:tau1_y} can be decomposed into four parts, as shown in \eqref{eq:Understanding}, namely $\tau_{0}^*, \ \tau_{\beta}^*, \tau_{e}^*,\ \tau_{\gamma}^*$:

 The first part $\tau_{0}^*$ is the shear stress introduced by the natural increase in the friction Reynolds number, independent of pressure gradient.
-It is also denoted as the Reynolds number effect, exactly the same form as equation \eqref{eq:ZPGTBL_tau}, which is the balanced ZPG TBL case.
-From equation \eqref{eq:tau1_y}, it's easy to verify that $G(0)=0$, and $G(Re_\tau^*)=1$, leading to the result that $\tau_{0}^*(0)=1$, and $\tau_{0}^*(Re_\tau^*)=0$, which is consistent with ZPG boundary conditions.
+It is also referred to as the Reynolds number effect, exactly the same form as equation \eqref{eq:ZPGTBL_tau}, which is the balanced ZPG TBL case.
+From equation \eqref{eq:tau1_y}, it's easy to verify that $G(0)=0$, and $G(Re_\tau^*)=1$, yielding $\tau_{0}^*(0)=1$, and $\tau_{0}^*(Re_\tau^*)=0$, which is consistent with ZPG boundary conditions.